GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/aws.md

 ### Create AWS Role
 Create a role with the permissions you want to give people.
-You can set whatever out of the box or custom policies you want and attach it to the AWS Role that you create.
-For example, you could have any of the roles like `admin`, `power` or `read only` with the appropriate policies attached.
-If you have questions about AWS Roles, you can check the [AWS docs](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html).
+You can set out-of-the-box or custom policies for the new AWS Role.
+For example, you could have roles like `admin`, `power` and/or `read only` with the appropriate policies attached.
+Check the [AWS docs](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html) if you have questions about AWS Roles.

 Follow these steps to create an AWS role: